afry/energy-trading-simulator/README.md

         docker logs containerID

 ### Running the app in Azure
 Since May 2022, AFRY are running this web app in Azure.
-Ownership of this will be transferred to Chalmers in June 2024.
+Ownership was transferred to Chalmers in June 2024.

 To update the version of the app in Azure, follow the steps below.